ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 ## What's next
 {: #prepare-management-utilities-next}

 - After you set up the Management Utilities, you can start to load the master key with the TKE application.
-For detailed instructions, see [Loading master keys with the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities).
+For detailed instructions, see [Initializing service instances using smart cards and the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities).
 - If you need to uninstall the Management Utilities, you need to follow the instructions to [zeroize your crypto units first](/docs/hs-crypto?topic=hs-crypto-delete-instance#zeroize-crypto-unit-step) and then [uninstall the Management Utilities](/docs/hs-crypto?topic=hs-crypto-delete-instance#uninstall-management-utilities).